gilch/hissp/docs/lissp_whirlwind_tour.rst

    Fraction(1, 2)

-   ;;; Recall that Hissp-level string objects can represent ;;; arbitrary Python code.
-It's usually used for identifiers, ;;; but can be anything, even complex formulas.
+   ;;; Recall that Hissp-level str atoms can represent arbitrary Python ;;; code.
+It's usually used for identifiers, but can be anything, even ;;; complex formulas.

    ;; Hissp may not have operators, but Python does.
    #> (lambda abc |(-b + (b**2 - 4*a*c)**0.5)/(2*a)|)